-And it’s well worth the wait because once you bite into one of these beautifully caramelized chunks of tofu, you’ll realize that the flavors of the marinade go all the way through to the center.
+And it’s well worth the wait because once you bite into one of these beautifully caramelized chunks of tofu, you’ll notice how the flavors of the marinade go all the way through to the center.

 It’s unbelievable, and I want you to share it with friends and family this weekend.